 Tips For Ensuring a Great Virtual Open House

 Like any open house, you want yours to stand out and attract a variety of potential homebuyers.
 To nail a virtual open house, the same approaches that make an in-person event great need to be considered.

-- Choose the right platform – Many real estate agents know that a few pitfalls come with video conferencing.
+1. Choose the right platform – Many real estate agents know that a few pitfalls come with video conferencing.
 Picking a platform that will reach the right audience is crucial for a successful virtual open house.
-Research and study the various options before announcing the home tour date.
+For instance, you can hire a videographer to produce a video of the tour, or you can have a live virtual tour using your cell phone and a video streaming platform, like Facebook Live, so viewers can interact in real-time.
+Research and study the various options to see which would be the best fit for you and potential buyers before announcing the home tour date.

 What to Do After the Virtual Open House